donmccaughey/rooms/README.md

 "safe" code zone, and may have some performance advantages if your graph is very large, since `Vec` uses one large memory block internally to hold elements.
-The disadvantage is that the burden of ensuring that edges hold valid indices is on you; adding a node anywhere but the end or removing a node can make edges invalid, leading to a mysteriously malformed graph or a runtime crash.
+The disadvantage is that the burden of ensuring that edges hold valid indices is on you; adding a node anywhere but the end of the vector or removing a node can make edges invalid, leading to a mysteriously malformed graph or a runtime crash.
 If you never modify your graph after it's built, this isn't really a problem.

 ### Reference Counted Ref Cells
 The `std::rc::Rc` class is a reference-counted smart pointer.
 It's a